 Compassion has a second component.
 Once you have an awareness of the suffering, you must respond suitably.
 To do nothing isn’t compassion.
 So, compassion also means to embrace the golden rule — treat others as you desire to be treated.

-Never do to others what you would not like them to do to you.
 If you witness someone who is in pain, or requires assistance, or asks for help, you must come to their aid, you must lend a hand, you must help.
 In some small way, you must help the person alleviate his or her suffering.

 If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion.HH Dalai Lama